javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

 Apart from those dates we can identify more spikes:

 * 18/06 was the date we started selling tickets
-* 25/06 with 11 tickets was the next saturday after the announcement (people waited to the weekend to buy the tickets)
+* 25/06 with 11 tickets was the next saturday after the announcement (people waited until the weekend to buy the tickets)
 * 12/11 and the dates around were sales of speakers with rejected proposals, we sent the email with the rejections on that date.

 ## Slow sale